Editor's Note: This blog was originally published in November 2019 and has been republished with new content on July 2023.

 Generate valuable leads

 Social media is also useful for B2B companies.
-Over 40% of B2B marketers have earned clients through Facebook, emphasizing social media networks' versatility.
+Over 40% of B2B marketers have earned clients through Facebook, emphasizing the social media network's versatility.
 However, many B2B businesses overlook social media's value, making it an opportunity for you.

 What Are the Benefits of Social Media Marketing Services?